-The AIAA President on behalf of the AIAA community presents awards at an AIAA technical conference or other venue as determined by the AIAA Honors & Awards Committee.
-A Vice-President, AIAA Past President, a member or past member of the Board of Directors, etc. may be asked to perform this duty in the AIAA President's stead when necessary.
+The General Chair of the Forum and/or the Group Director on behalf of the AIAA community presents awards at an AIAA technical conference forum or other venue as determined by the AIAA Honors & Awards Committee.
 In a few cases, the awardee's local AIAA section may be requested by AIAA Honors and Awards to assist with the award presentation.

 It is the responsibility of AIAA Headquarters to ensure that suitable provisions are made at appropriate AIAA conferences or other appropriate venue for the dignified presentation of the award.
 Because of the volume of awards in the AIAA honors and awards program, awards have been pre-assigned to an appropriate presentation venue and unfortunately may not be re-scheduled for presentation at another venue.

 Recognition of award recipients after the fact will appear in an appropriate issue of Aerospace America or other appropriate member outreach media.
 A roster of past recipients is located within the award information on the AIAA website.